buddyboss/buddyboss-platform/src/bp-help/docs/03-buddyboss-theme/08-translating-buddyboss-theme.md

 [**DROPBOX VIDEO**](https://www.dropbox.com/s/77k89sdy7c1jn4c/buddyboss-theme-language-translations.mp4?raw=1)
 (To be embedded once we upload it to Youtube...)

+###Troubleshooting

+After translating the theme, when you go back to translate it again you might find that your translation file is no longer listed for the theme.
+If this happens, in Loco Translate click on the theme link and then click on the "Setup" tab.
+Click the "Reset Config" button.
+Now everything should work again.

 ##Related Articles

 - See our [bp_docs_link text="Translating BuddyBoss Platform" slug="getting-started/translating-buddyboss-platform.md"] tutorial for how to translate the plugin text.